alandefreitas/pareto/README.md

 # Pareto Front Container

-A container to maintain and query multi-dimensional pareto fronts.
+A container to maintain and query multi-dimensional pareto fronts with its most expensive operations in O(n log n) time.
 Whenever a point dominates the other, the dominated point is automatically removed.

 Besides the usual container functions, it includes the functions: